ezithh/DLSS-X4-FOR-RTX-2000-AND-3000-/README.md

 Latency can still vary depending on configuration
 Not equivalent to native DLSS 3 Frame Generation Results differ per game

 Installation

-(Add your own steps here)

-Example:

 Download the latest release
 Copy files into the game directory
-Enable the mod via config or overlay
 Select frame generation mode (x3 / x4)

 Notes

 This project is intended for experimentation and research into frame generation techniques on unsupported hardware.
 It aims to explore what is possible beyond official hardware restrictions.